aarenjvo/Game-Of-BlackJack/README.md

 # ACTIVITY: "Game of BlackJack"

-I will be creating a simple game of blackjack, where the player starts with $500, is playing against the dealer, and can continue to play indefinitely unless player total bet amount reaches $0.
+I will be creating a pixelated blackjack game, where the player starts with $500, is playing against the dealer, and can continue to play indefinitely unless player total bet amount reaches $0.

 ## INSPIRATION: